 The painting, photograph or sculpture itself may be physical, but the symbolism, the image, the representation, the interpretations, the meaning and feeling of the piece is abstract.

-The role of the abstract in art
+What is the role of the abstract in art?

 Abstract art helps us to detach from everyday reality because our brains struggle to categorize what we’re seeing.
 This may make us feel uncomfortable, or unfettered.